CLICK HERE for directions to Donida Farm

 STABLING & CHECK-IN QUESTIONS

-If you have reserved a stall for Friday night, you may arrive at Donida Farm after 3pm and your stall will be ready.
+If you have reserved a stall for Friday night, you may arrive at Donida after 2pm and your stall will be ready.
 Please plan to arrive before 8pm unless other arrangements have been made.

 How early can we haul in on Saturday or Sunday morning?

-If you have pre-reserved stalls for Saturday or Sunday, you may arrive at Donida Farm as early as 6am and your stall will be ready.
-Stall assignments will be posted at the “Welcome Barn” as you drive in.
+If you have pre-reserved stalls for Saturday or Sunday, you may arrive at Donida as early as 6am and your stall will be ready.
+Stall assignments will be posted online and outside the show office.